 About this listing

-Charming mother-in-law studio in the basement of my 1910 Craftsman home is cozy and homelike.
+Charming studio in the basement of my 1910 Craftsman home is cozy and homelike.
 It comfortably fits two.
-Located in a quiet neighborhood, you're just blocks away from great restaurants, coffee shops, bars and even downtown.
+Located in a quiet neighborhood, you're just blocks away from great restaurants, coffee shops, bars, and even downtown.

 The studio is in the basement of my 1910 Craftsman bungalow, with its own separate entrance.
 It's newly renovated.
 The kitchenette has a small stove top, microwave, refrigerator, pans, dishes, spices, everything you need to do as much or as little cooking as you'd like!
 The front of the Murphy bed folds down into a desk, so you can work or write if you'd like.
 You will have access to my WiFi network and printer.
 There's also a TV with basic cable, DVD player and some DVDs.